Biden visits North Carolina, a state he hopes to win in November, to promote internet access

 ''High-speed internet isn't a luxury anymore.
 It's an absolute necessity,'' he said in Raleigh, the state capital. ''The investment in high-speed internet means something else as well: good-paying jobs.''

-Biden's reelection campaign has made winning North Carolina and its 16 electoral votes a top priority in this year's presidential election.
+Biden's reelection campaign has made winning North Carolina and its 16 electoral votes a top priority.
 The Democrat narrowly lost the state in 2020 by 1.34 percentage points to Trump.
 They are expected to face each other again in November.

 Fast-growing North Carolina is considered a presidential battleground, but only twice in the last 40-plus years has a Democrat won the state's electoral votes: Jimmy Carter in 1976 and Barack Obama in 2008.